pavlinevtimov1998/Vacation-App/README.md

 ## Test
 ### Client:
-* Run ng serve for a dev server.
+* cd vacation-app, ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ### Server:
-* Run npm start
+* cd Rest-Api, npm run dev

 <hr/>